Nuclei-Software/nuclei-linux-sdk/README.md

 Please modify the `Makefile` to your correct core configuration before build any source code.

+For each SoC, in `conf/$SOC/`, it contains a `build.mk` you can specify qemu, timer/cpu/peripheral hz.

+* **TIMER_HZ**: implementation dependent, you can change timer frequency to different value to overwrite the one in dts.
+* **CPU_HZ**: implementation dependent, you can change cpu frequency to different value to overwrite the one in dts.
+* **PERIPH_HZ**: implementation dependent, you can change peripheral frequency to different value to overwrite the one in dts.
+* **SIMULATION**: implementation dependent, if SIMULATION=1, only the peripherals can be simulated in rtl will be present in dts, for demosoc/evalsoc, only uart will be present, qspi will not.

+> `TIMER_HZ/CPU_HZ/PERIPH_HZ` are all implementation dependent, it required your SoC dts implement this feature, currently
+> demosoc/evalsoc all support this.

+For each SoC, in `conf/$SOC`, it also contains a `freeloader.mk`, it is used to configure freeloader feature to set cpu configuration when bring up, such as configure cache, tlb, smp feature, for details, please refer to freeloader source code.

 * **Deprecated**: If you want to compile and run using simulator *xl-spike*, please check steps mentioned in [Booting Linux on Nuclei xl-spike](#Booting-Linux-on-Nuclei-xl-spike)
 * If you want to compile and run using FPGA evaluation board, please